 - Costs of long-term or lifetime care at a nursing home or assisted living facility

 Baltimore spinal cord injury lawyer Randolph Rice can help you obtain all of the damages to which you may be entitled under the law.

-Contact a Baltimore, Maryland Spinal Cord Injury Lawyer Today for a Free Case Evaluation and Consultation
+Baltimore Spinal Cord Injury Lawyer Today for a Free Case Evaluation

 No one asks to be injured in an accident.
 The burden of proving spinal cord and paralysis injury cases is high, and you want a lawyer on your side who will aggressively advocate for your right to recover monetary compensation for the injuries and damages you sustained.
 Baltimore attorney Randolph Rice is a skilled negotiator and litigator who will aggressively represent your interests and advocate for you throughout your case, from beginning to end.
 To schedule a free consultation and case evaluation with a Baltimore, Maryland spinal cord injury lawyer, please call us or contact us online.